-In the event of a test failure, the permittee must evaluate the treatment train processes, and as appropriate, initiate repairs and/or modifications prior to the completion of a follow-up test.
-The follow-up test shall be completed as soon as practicable after receipt of the initial failing test results and/or after completion of any repairs/modifications.
-The follow-up test results shall be submitted within 60 days from receipt of the initial failing WET testing results.
+In the event of a test failure, the permittee must schedule a follow-up test within 2 weeks and submit results from a follow-up test within 30 days from obtaining initial WET testing results.
 The follow-up test must be conducted using the same serial dilutions as presented in the corresponding table above.
 The follow-up test will not negate an initial failed test.
 In addition, the failure of a follow-up test will constitute a separate permit violation which must also be reported.